orsonteodoro/oiledmachine-overlay/SECURITY.md

 * The AI must be able to fix ASan, UBSan type of errors.
 * AI are known to solve the following vulnerabilities.
 Patch fixes are accepted for the following:
-  - Stack based Buffer Overflows (Runtime error, high to critical severity)
+  - Stack based Buffer Overflows (-Wstringop-overflow or runtime error, high to critical severity)
   - Dangling Pointer (-Wdangling-pointer=)
   - Double Free (Runtime error, high to critical severity)
   - Null Pointer Dereference (-Wnull-dereference; DoS)